robroskie/Flight-Analysis/README.md

 ## Team Members

-- Luke Roblesky: I started working in the aircraft maintenance industry just before the pandemic hit.
+- Luke Roblesky: I was working in the aircraft maintenance industry just before the pandemic hit.

 ## References